 More than 650 species of birds and over 800 species of butterflies, the shelter of the rare and endangered Panda is found in this trekking trail.
-Orchids and other flowers along a faint jungle trail, swirl prayer flags at Shipton La are found during our trail.
+Orchids and other flowers along a faint jungle trail, swirl prayer flags at Shipton La, are seen during our path.
 Makalu-Arun valley trek is sacred with an unbelievable variety of natural splendor and customs.
-Walking through the picturesque Sherpa villages is the main attraction of the Arun Valley region.
+Walking through the picturesque Sherpa villages is the main attraction of the Arun valley region.

-Arun valley trekking requires fully stamina and fitness to fully appreciate the beauty of the Arun Valley region which provides some outstanding mountain views and also can equally take pleasure in gorgeous scenarios of valleys and wonderful views of silvery mountains.
-If you are looking for wilderness and solitude and can overcome the logistical complications of the region, this Makalu Arun Valley region trekking can be a good choice.
+Arun valley trekking requires stamina and fitness fully to fully appreciate the beauty of the Arun Valley region, which provides some outstanding mountain views and also can equally take pleasure in gorgeous scenarios of valleys and beautiful views of silvery mountains.
+If you are looking for wilderness and solitude and can overcome the logistical complications of the region, this Makalu Arun Valley region trekking can be the right choice.

 Duration: 19 Days

 Best Travel Time: March-May, September – November are the best seasons.

 Accommodation: Hotel in Kathmandu & Tea house during the trek.